-Since medical schools are inundated with applications, most admissions committees use the interview as the final cut.
-Whereas the initial step in the admissions process (reviewing your numbers) may seem impersonal, the interview introduces an element of humanity—it’s where you can let your personality and charm shine through.
+Since medical schools are inundated with applications, most admissions committees use the medical school interview as the final cut.
+Whereas the initial step in the med school admissions process (reviewing your numbers) may seem impersonal, the interview introduces an element of humanity—it’s where you can let your personality and charm shine through.

 More often than not, the interviewer will base his or her questions on your personal statement and your med school application.
 This is especially true if you have an “open file” interview where the interviewer sees your application beforehand.